hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `blob_prefix` - The blob prefix used when downloading blobs from an Azure Storage container.

-* `file_Mode` - The file permission mode attribute in octal format.
+* `file_mode` - The file permission mode attribute represented as a string in octal format (e.g. `"0644"`).

 * `file_path` - The location on the compute node to which to download the file, relative to the task's working directory.
 If the `http_url` property is specified, the `file_path` is required and describes the path which the file will be downloaded to, including the filename.
 Otherwise, if the `auto_storage_container_name` or `storage_container_url` property is specified.

 * `http_url` - The URL of the file to download.
 If the URL is Azure Blob Storage, it must be readable using anonymous access.

 * `storage_container_url` - The URL of the blob container within Azure Blob Storage.